Great George to chime for anniversary of University’s Royal Charter

 The University of Bristol Society of Change Ringers (UBSCR)

-UBSCR was founded in 1943.
+UBSCR was founded in 1943 and is one of the University's oldest societies.
 The 300 plus membership is made up of current and past students and staff of the University of Bristol.
 Members of UBSCR can be found all over the world.